orangitfi/readme-guidelines/guided/README.md

 ### 3.1.
 Prerequisites, and what to do first

 What other software you need to have installed on your local machine in order to set up a development environment?
+Is there are separate file for environmental variables?
+How does a developer get one that works?
+Are other changes - such as /etc/hosts, port-forwardings - needed?

 ### 3.2.
 Run tests